-After President Trump’s Ukraine scandal drove a new wave of Democrats toward impeachment, on September 24 House Speaker Nancy Pelosi finally announced that the House would launch a formal impeachment inquiry.
-It was obviously a huge step, but there’s still much confusion about what exactly presidential impeachment means, how the process works, and what consequences Trump is likely to face.
-Since it’s only happened twice in U.S. history (to Andrew Johnson and Bill Clinton, with Richard Nixon avoiding a near-certain impeachment by resigning), it’s not the sort of thing you get a lot of detail on in high-school American history classes.
+Even as the Senate impeachment trial of Donald Trump gets underway, there’s still considerable confusion about what exactly presidential impeachment means, how the process works, and what consequences Trump is likely to face.
+Since it’s only happened two previous times in U.S. history (to Andrew Johnson and Bill Clinton, with Richard Nixon avoiding a near-certain impeachment by resigning), it’s not the sort of thing you get a lot of detail on in high-school American history classes.
 Here’s what you need to know.

 What Is Impeachment?